haacked/haacked.com/_posts/2014-04-16-csproj-merge-conflicts.markdown

 Even if we did this, the merge driver only solves the problem for one version control system, though arguably the only one that really matters. :trollface:

 It's been suggested that if Visual Studio sorted its elements first, that would help mitigate the problem.
-But that's not the case as the example I presented demonstrates.
-Every element remained sorted throughout my example.
+That helps reduce the incidental conflicts caused by Visual Studio's apparent non-deterministic sort of elements.
+But it doesn't make the issue of merge conflicts go away.
+In the example I presented, every element remained sorted throughout my example.
+So any time two different branches adds files that would be adjacent, you run the risk of this conflict.
+This happens quite frequently.

+Wild card support would make this problem almost completely go away.
+Note, I said _almost_.
+There will still be the occasional conflict in the file, but they'd be very rare.